Short films: Block VI. Give Us Our Voice Back

 The salon is transformed into a town square, mirroring the internal turmoil of the country.
 In this female sanctuary, we get an intimate look at the country’s teenage democracy.

-Cinematography: Paulo Patrício
+director: Paulo Patrício

-producer: Vanessa Ventura, Nuno Amorim, Thierry Zamparutti, Serge Kestemont / ANIMAIS AVPL, AMBIANCES ASBL, LUNA BLUE FILM
+production: Vanessa Ventura, Nuno Amorim, Thierry Zamparutti, Serge Kestemont / ANIMAIS AVPL, AMBIANCES ASBL, LUNA BLUE FILM

 selected festivals and awards: 2021 – International Festival of Documentary and Short Film of Bilbao

-A story about a gradually spiral of violence and a growing sense of impunity.
+A story about a gradually spiral of violence and a growing sense of impunity

 The look at the murder case of Gisberta Salce Jr, a transsexual, HIV-positive, homeless drug addict who was brutally tortured and raped for several days straight by a group of 14 teenagers in Porto, Portugal, in 2006.